combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 Set Probe ID (``0x01``)
 ***********************

-After receiving this message, the Timer will propagate this message across the MeatNet repeater network in order to get it to the Probe referenced by the serial number in the message.
+After receiving this message, the Node will propagate this message across the MeatNet repeater network in order to get it to the Probe referenced by the serial number in the message.